- + : Alcohol

 The guidelines to reduce the health risks from drinking alcohol, published by the National Health and Medical Research Council in 2009, state that the lifetime risk of harm from alcohol-related disease or injury is reduced by drinking no more than two standard drinks on any day when drinking alcohol.
 These guidelines also state that drinking no more than four standard drinks on a single occasion reduces the risk of alcohol-related injury arising from that occasion.

 Harm from alcohol-related accident or injury is experienced disproportionately by younger people; over half of all serious alcohol-related road injuries occur among 15–24-year-olds.
 However, harm from alcohol-related disease is more marked among older people.

-The Mental Health Drug and Alcohol Office (MHDAO) is responsible for developing, managing and coordinating NSW Ministry of Health policy and strategy relating to mental health and the prevention and management of alcohol and drug-related harm.
-Further details can be found at http://www.health.nsw.gov.au/mhdao/Pages/default.aspx.
+The Alcohol and Other Drugs Branch in the Centre for Population Health, NSW Ministry of Health, is responsible for developing, managing and coordinating NSW Ministry of Health policy and strategy relating to the prevention and management of alcohol and drug-related harm.
+Further details can be found at http://www.health.nsw.gov.au/aod/Pages/default.aspx.

-Mental Health Drug and Alcohol Office (MHDAO), NSW Ministry of Health at http://www.health.nsw.gov.au/mhdao/Pages/default.aspx
+Alcohol and other drugs, NSW Ministry of Health at http://www.health.nsw.gov.au/aod/Pages/default.aspx

 Australian Bureau of Statistics at http://www.abs.gov.au